pnasrat/compute-docker/README.md

-Getting Started with Docker on Google Compute Engine
+Getting Started with Docker on GCE
 ==============

-Getting Started with Docker on Google Cloud Platform

 1. go to [Google Cloud Console](https://cloud.google.com/console) and create new Cloud Project with billing enabled.